rafde/react-hook-use-action/README.md

 #### Parameter: `actions?.['customAction']`

-You can define your own custom actions to handle `payload`s to your specifications.
+You can define your own custom actions to handle [payload](#actionscustomaction-2nd-parameter-payload)s to your specifications.

 Typescript signature: